vidyavermaa/11th-chemistry/content.en/basic-concepts-of-organic-reactions/fundamental-concepts-in-organic-reaction-mechanism/index.md

 **Acidity of carboxylic acids:**

-When a halogen atom is attached to the carbon which is nearer to the carboxylic acid group, its -I effect withdraws the bonded electrons towards itself and makes the ionisation of H+ easy.
+When a halogen atom is attached to the carbon which is nearer to the carboxylic acid group, its -I effect withdraws the bonded electrons towards itself and makes the ionisation of H<sup>+</sup>  easy.
 The acidity of various chloro acetic acid is in the following order.
 The strength of the acid increases with increase in the -I effect of the group attached to the carboxyl group.

 Trichloro acetic acid > Dichloro acetic acid > Chloro acetic acid > acetic acid